Dragons And Dragon Kings In Ancient Mythology

 Dragon Kings In Chinese Mythology

 The dragon kings of China lived in crystal palaces under the sea.
-It was believed these underwater dwellings were part of the mysterious Underworld that could only be reached through underground mountain caves and special secret entrances.
-When the Water Dragons rose to the surface the caused typhoons and when they flew through the air caused heavy raining and hurricanes.
+Their underwater dwellings were part of the mysterious Underworld that could only be reached through underground mountain caves and special secret entrances.
+When the Water Dragons rose to the surface, they caused typhoons, and when they flew through the air caused heavy rain and hurricanes.
 The Dragon Kings are among the deified forces of nature of the Taoist religion.

 Dragon’s Head As A Viking Symbol